Jean Amrouche: Biography

 The poet Armand Guibert made him known in Tunisia by publishing his two collections of poems, Cendres (poems 1928–1934) in 1934 and Étoile secrète in 1937.
 He wrote at that time (poems, literary criticism) in Tunisian journals and gave lectures at the Cercle de l'Essor in Tunis.
 Some of his writing focused on his multifaceted cultural identity, using his first and middle names as symbols of the different aspects of his identity.

 For several years with his friend Armand Guibert, he visited many countries in Europe.

-He was stronlgy in favor of the Algerian independence movement.
+He was strongly in favor of the Algerian independence movement.

 In 1943, he joined the Ministry of Information in Algiers, then the Radiodiffusion Française.

 He died on 16 April 1962 at his home in Paris; he is buried in Sargé-sur-Braye in Loir-et-Cher.